Selection Criteria & Eligibility

 View Sample Agenda

-- U.S. citizen or permanent resident of African, Asian, Latino, Middle Eastern, Native American or Pacific Island descent.
+- Person of African, Asian, Latino, Middle Eastern, Native American or Pacific Island descent.

 - Undergraduate student with senior standing, who will